+14.5 Any Team:

-- 14.1 Any Team: - 14.3.1 that finishes in the bottom two places in of Division One Men, or does not meet the National Basketball League Recommended Standards, will be relegated to Division Two Men; - 14.3.2 that finishes in the bottom two places of Division Two Men or does not meet the National Basketball League Recommended Standards will be relegated to Division Three Men; - 14.3.3 that finishes in the bottom two places of Division Three Men or does not meet the National Basketball League Recommended Standards will compete against the top two places of the Conference League Men to determine promotion and relegation between the two leagues. - 14.3.4 that finishes in the bottom two places in Division One Women, or does not meet the required standards, will be relegated to Division Two Women unless otherwise decided by Basketball England. - 14.3.5 that finishes in the bottom two places (11th and 12th) in the Jnr.NBL Premier level competition or does not meet the required standards may be relegated to the conference level at the same age group unless otherwise decided by Basketball England.
-Where applicable 11th and 12th placed teams will take part in promotional playoffs in line with regulation 21.5.4
+- 14.5.1 In Division One Men, known as 'The Basketball Championship', that does not meet the National Basketball League Recommended Standards or Division One Men Minimum Operating Standards (Appendix 16), will be relegated to Division Two Men. - 14.5.2 Any team that finishes in the bottom two places of Division Two Men (11th and 12th) or does not meet the National Basketball League Recommended Standards will be relegated to Division Three Men. - 14.5.3 Any team that finishes in 10th place in each pool of Division Three Men or does not meet the National Basketball League Recommended Standards will be entered into the promotion/relegation playoffs along with the top eight seeds (pending 14.3 additions) from the Conference League Men to determine promotion and relegation between the two leagues. - 14.5.4 Any team that finishes in 9th place in each pool of Division 3 Men, may be entered into the promotion/relegation playoffs in addition to the teams listed in 14.5.3. - 14.5.5 Any team that finishes in the bottom two places in Division One Women (11th and 12th) or does not meet the National Basketball League Recommended Standards, will be relegated to Division Two Women unless otherwise decided by Basketball England. - 14.5.6 Any team that finishes in the bottom two places (11th and 12th) in the junior NBL Premier level competition or does not meet the required standards may be relegated to the conference level at the same age group unless otherwise decided by Basketball England.
+Where applicable 11th and 12th placed teams will take part in promotional playoffs. - 14.6 Basketball England shall be entitled to withdraw the licence of any Team to play in the National Basketball League where that Team: - 14.6.1 finishes in last place in the lowest Division of its relevant League; and/or - 14.6.2 finishes in first or second place in Division Two Women or Division Three Men in two successive seasons or wins their promotion games in Conference League Men and fails to apply for promotion.